amisha0890/Cloud-Project-6-22/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook file to Ansible Control Node.
 - Update the hosts file to include webserver and ELK
-- Run the playbook, and navigate to Kibansa to check that the installation worked as expected.
+- Run the playbook, and navigate to Kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - _Which URL do you navigate to in order to check that the ELK server is running?
 You will go to http://20.84.67.67:5601/app/kibana where the IP is the ELK server public IP.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._